Can She Excuse My Wrongs: Music

+The tune of "Can She Excuse My Wrongs" has a complex rhythm, which is typical of Dowland's style:

+Although the key signature suggests D minor, the B natural in the first line indicates the use of the Dorian mode, at least for that line.

-Dowland gave more than one option for performance of "Can She Excuse My Wrongs".
+Dowland gave more than one option for performance of the song.
 It is often performed as a lute song by soloist and lute, but, like other songs in the First Book, was originally printed in a format that can also be performed as a madrigal by a small vocal group (SATB).
 The video of Sting's version of the song shows how the musicians could have sat around a single music book.
 As one of the finest lutenists of his time, Dowland would presumably have played the lute part, although he may also have performed as a singer.

 Although Dowland worked for aristocratic patrons, the First Book was aimed at a wider market, and it is assumed that he did not compose "Can She Excuse My Wrongs" with highly trained singers in mind.
 The book sold well and appeared in various editions during the composer's lifetime.

 Both Dowland and others arranged "Can She Excuse My Wrongs" for various instruments.
 Dowland created a version for five viols (which he published in Lachrimae or Seaven Teares Figured in Seaven Passionate Pavans) and another version for solo lute.
 In 1609 "Can She Excuse My Wrongs" was published in an arrangement by Dowland's contemporary Thomas Robinson.
 It may have inspired a number of other pieces, including the unattributed "Can Shee" in the keyboard collection Fitzwilliam Virginal Book, and the "Galliard Can she excuse" transcribed in Thomas Morley's 1599 First Booke of Consort Lessons.

 The First Booke of Songes was reprinted in the nineteenth century by the Musical Antiquarian Society.
 Dowland's music was important to the early music revival and has been perceived as relatively accessible to modern audiences.
-However, in songs such as "Can She Excuse" the tonality is not confined to the modern key system, but draws on an older modal tradition.